 - 1. Download Spot from the Proposal Kit section of the SSC website (http://ssc.spitzer.caltech.edu/warmmission/propkit/) and install it on your host machine.
 Use the S19 version of Spot, which was released September 9, 2011.
-Turn on the autoupdate feature to make sure you get the relevant updates. - 2.
-Download a proposal template from the Proposal Kit website and use it to create the proposal PDF file. - 3.
+Turn on the autoupdate feature to make sure you get the relevant updates.
+If you use Linux and JAVA version 1.8, we recommend you download Spot for Linux from the Proposal Kit webpage and do a clean re-install, then let Spot auto-update (Spot Main Toolbar: Options -> Use Automatic Spot Version Update). - 2.
+Download a Cycle-13 proposal template from the Proposal Kit website and use it to create the proposal PDF file. - 3.
 Start up Spot and open the Proposal Tool (Tools -> Proposal Tool). - 4.
 Enter the coversheet information or load any previously generated cover sheet information file, into the Proposal Tool. - 5.
-Select the correct Proposal Type (either GO or Snapshot).
-Exploration Science proposals are type GO. - 6.
+Select the correct Proposal Type: Legacy, GO (use GO for ES proposals) or Snapshot - 6.
 Enter the total observing time required. - 7.
-Make sure you have updated the proprietary period, if necessary.

-- 8. Load the AORs that comprise your program.
-Make sure you have updated the resource estimates for the AORs. - 9.
-For low-impact ToO proposals, check the Target of Opportunity box. - 10.
-Click on the SUBMIT Menu in the Proposal Tool and select 'Submit proposal to SSC.' - 11.
-Prior to the proposal submission deadline, proposals can be modified by using the 'Update Proposal at SSC' option. - 12.
+Enter HST or CXO and the orbits/ksecs requested into the Joint field, if requesting joint HST or Chandra time. - 8.
+Make sure you have updated the proprietary period, if necessary. - 9.
+Load the AORs that comprise your program.
+Make sure you have updated the resource estimates for the AORs. - 10.
+For low-impact ToO proposals, check the Target of Opportunity box. - 11.
+Click on the SUBMIT Menu in the Proposal Tool and select 'Submit proposal to SSC.' - 12.
+Prior to the proposal submission deadline, proposals can be modified by using the 'Update Proposal at SSC' option. - 13.
 The proposal PDF file, cover sheet, and any accompanying AORs that reside at the SSC at the time of the proposal submission deadline shall be defined to be the final version of the proposal.